The little-known ‘Pink Pearl’ apple

 ‘Glass Gem’ decorative corn

 One plant that had everyone buzzing was a decorative corn — not usually something to get the adrenaline going.
 The opalescent kernels of ‘Glass Gem’ were mesmerizing.
-The result of breeding efforts by an Oklahoma farmer, this heirloom is now under the protective care of Native Seeds /SEARCH, a Tucson-based nonprofit dedicated to preserving crop diversity.
+The result of breeding efforts by an Oklahoma farmer, this heirloom is now under the protective care of Native Seeds, a Tucson-based nonprofit dedicated to preserving crop diversity.
 At its headquarters, vaults are filled with containers of seeds, some ancient varieties, some wild, that trace our agricultural history — a treasure trove indeed.